 Each of the four corner minarets is 131 ft (40 m) high.
-They emphasize the perfect symmetry of the complex.
+They emphasize the perfect symmetry of the complex carved from single blocks of marble.
+Like the lacy veils worn by Muslim women, these patterned trellises allow you to see out, but no one else to see in.

-Carnelians from Baghdad and amethysts from Persia were among the stones used for the flawless pietra dura work garden of paradise.
+Carnelians from Baghdad and amethysts from Persia were among the stones used for the flawless pietra dura work